 We hold an Annual Convention which has proved very popular, which provides opportunities for parents, people with CVI and professionals to meet up and learn from each other in a mutually supportive environment.

 Suzanne Little, one of our trustees is working directly with medical and other professionals on a project focussed on young people who are severely affected by CVI.
 This project is enabling many to engage visually, often for the first time.
-Linked to this we have funded a project being carried out by students at Queens Mary’s University.
+Linked to this we funded a project carried out by students at Queens Mary’s University.

 We will to continue to work with medical professionals and other organisations and groups serving the needs of all those with CVI, to raise awareness of CVI, its features and its impact.